 - 2 cups cooked white and dark turkey meat, skinless, chopped (10 oz)

-- 2 cups uncooked wide egg noodles (4 oz)
+- 2 cups wide egg noodles, uncooked (4 oz)

 - Remove the bones and the bay leaf.
 Strain the stock through a strainer.
 Measure how much liquid you have - you should now have about 2 quarts of soup.
 If you have less, add enough water to get to 2 quarts.
-Clean and dry the stockpot.
+Wipe the stockpot dry with paper towels.

 - In the clean stockpot, heat the olive oil over medium-high heat, about 2 minutes.
-Add the carrots, celery and onion.
+Add the carrots, celery and onion (omit the carrots for a keto version).
 Cook about 10 minutes, stirring, until onions are golden but not browned.
-Add the peas and the turkey and cook, stirring, 1 more minute.
+Add the peas (unless keto) and the turkey meat and cook, stirring, 1 more minute.

 Calories 263, Fat 9g, Sodium 412mg, Carbs 24g, Fiber 2g, Sugars 5g, Protein 20g